HarmonicAttack: An Adaptive Cross-Domain Audio Watermark Removal: Design

 where each component targets a specific audio category:

-Here, $D(\cdot)$ represents the discriminator's classification results, $G(\cdot)$ denotes the watermark-removal generator, and BCE is the binary cross-entropy loss.
-The clean audio component trains the discriminator to recognize natural, unprocessed clean audio (label 1).
-The unwatermarked audio component ensures the discriminator can detect the watermark-removal generator's generated outputs (label 0).
-This formulation creates a comprehensive training signal that enables the discriminator to distinguish clean audio from unwatermarked, providing robust adversarial pressure for the watermark-removal generator's improvement.
+Here, $D(\cdot)$ represents the discriminator's classification results, $G(\cdot)$ denotes the watermark-removal generator.
+The original audio component trains the discriminator to recognize natural, unprocessed original audio (label 1).
+The unwatermarked audio component ensures the discriminator can detect the watermark-removal generator's outputs (label 0).
+This formulation creates a comprehensive training signal that enables the discriminator to distinguish original audio from unwatermarked, providing robust adversarial pressure for the watermark-removal generator's improvement.